Australian nationality law: Post-federation policies

-The Federal Council of Australasia was abolished in 1900 and replaced on 1 January 1901 by the Commonwealth of Australia, a federation of the six Australian colonies.
+The Commonwealth of Australia was established on 1 January 1901, federating the six Australian colonies into a single union and replacing the Federal Council of Australasia, which was abolished in the previous year.
 The status of Australians as British subjects (including Indigenous Australians) remained unchanged despite the creation of this union.
 Commonwealth nationality legislation enacted in 1903 superseded laws of the new states; naturalisation in one of the states became automatically valid in all of them.

 The federal government continued and extended restrictions on persons of non-European descent as part of its White Australia policy.
 The Immigration Restriction Act 1901 created the legal basis for administering dictation tests in any European language as determined by an immigration officer.
 Any person who failed was denied entry into Australia.
-While Māori from New Zealand technically fell under the exclusion criteria of this Act, representations made by the New Zealand government pressured the Commonwealth government into exceptionally relaxing restrictions for Māori.
+While Māori from New Zealand technically fell under the exclusion criteria of this Act, the New Zealand government pressured the Commonwealth government into exceptionally relaxing restrictions for Māori.
 The Naturalization Act 1903 explicitly prohibited naturalisation of anyone with ancestry from Africa, Asia, or Oceania (except New Zealand).
-Indigenous Australians who did not already have their names placed on a state electoral roll on the date of federation were largely prohibited from enrolling to vote in federal elections from 1902 to 1962.

 Imperial common code

 The Imperial Parliament brought regulations for British subject status into codified statute law for the first time with passage of the British Nationality and Status of Aliens Act 1914.
 British subject status was standardised as a common nationality across the Empire.
 Dominions that adopted this Act as part of local legislation were authorised to grant subject status to aliens by imperial naturalisation.
 Australia adopted the common code in 1920.

-The 1914 regulations codified the doctrine of coverture into imperial nationality law, where a woman's consent to marry a foreign national was also assumed to be intent to denaturalise; British women who married foreign men automatically lost their British nationality.
+The 1914 regulations codified the doctrine of coverture into imperial nationality law, where a woman's consent to marry a foreigner was also assumed to be intent to denaturalise; British women who married foreign men automatically lost their British nationality.
 There were two exceptions to this: a wife married to a husband who lost his British subject status was able to retain British nationality by declaration, and a British-born widow or divorcée who had lost her British nationality through marriage could reacquire that status without meeting residence requirements after the dissolution of her marriage.
+Minor children whose parents voluntarily lost British subject status by renunciation or acquisition of a foreign nationality were considered to have automatically lost British nationality as well, but could resume their status as British subjects by declaration within one year of reaching age 21.

 Australia's version of the common code regulations contained extensive measures for revoking British subject status from naturalised persons.
 Individuals who showed disloyalty to the monarch, were sentenced to imprisonment for at least one year or received a fine of more than £100 within five years of naturalising, had been deemed to be "not of good character" when subject status was granted, or lived outside of the British Empire for more than seven years were liable to have their naturalisation revoked.